napari/napari-plugin-engine/docs/usage.rst

-You can look for either or both, in single call to :meth:`~PluginManager.discover`, which will import any modules or entry_points that follow one of the aforementioned conventions, and search them for functions decorated with the appropriate :class:`HookimplMarker` (as shown above in ``some_plugin.py``)
+You can look for either or both, in single call to :meth:`~PluginManager.discover`, which will import any modules or entry_points that follow one of the aforementioned conventions, and search them for functions decorated with the appropriate :class:`HookImplementationMarker` (as shown above in ``some_plugin.py``)

 .. code-block:: python